williamg/williamg.github.io/_posts/2015-03-19-my-life-at-cmu.markdown

 and leading the pack for the [Google Lunar XPrize](http://lunar.xprize.org).
 I walked into his office one day and asked him if there would be room for me to work in his lab and within a month (he's a busy guy) I was writing software for a 30cm x 30cm x 30cm experimental lunar rover.
-Opporunities and perks abound at CMU, and I've done my best to take advantage of them as much as possible.
+Opportunities and perks abound at CMU, and I've done my best to take advantage of them as much as possible.

 ## The Journey Continues